Here Are 4 Life Insurance Options If You Have Bipolar Disorder | We Discuss The Options And How You Can Get Approved!

 Usually, that waiting period is 2 years.

-That means if you were to pass away by illness or natural causes within the first 2 years of the policy’s start date, your beneficiaries receive the premiums you paid + any interest.
+That means if you were to pass away by illness or natural causes within the first 2 years of the policy’s start date, your beneficiaries would receive the premiums you paid + any interest.

 So, it’s like I get my money back…well, my beneficiaries do, right?

-That is right.
 Keep in mind, when I hear people say they don’t want guaranteed issue life insurance, I ask them what they will do next.
+They tell me they will save.

-I tell them with the guaranteed issue life insurance, you are already saving.
-If you pass away in the next 2 years, then your family receives the premiums you paid + interest.
-It is even better than saving, because after 2 years, then your policy pays 100% of the death benefit.
+If you pass away in the next two years, your family receives the premiums you paid + interest.
+It is even better than saving because, after the two-year waiting period, your policy pays 100% of the death benefit.

-People tell me it is too expensive.
+People tell me it is too expensive!

 Estimated Premiums